- Flat rate shipping is a shipping service that you can find offered by a variety of couriers, notably USPS

 It may cause you to overspend on shipping if you're not careful

-To determine whether you're actually saving money on shipping, you'll need to know at what weight and which distance that the flat rate becomes competitive.
+To determine whether you're actually saving money on shipping, you'll need to know at what weight and which distance the flat rate becomes competitive.
 With the multiple variables involved to calculate this, it can be really hard to keep track of.

 However, Easyship now offers USPS flat rate shipping options on our platform, and when used with our algorithm, you can efficiently ensure that flat rates only apply to qualified shipments as they are being processed!
 Learn more.